jodijotar/web_hacking/README.md

 ## kali docker

 The hacking environment i use runs inside a Kali Linux container.
-This is good for using clouds as infrastructure (i don't want to be blocked in my public ip when hacking lol)
+This is good for using clouds as infrastructure and fuzzing with clusters

 **setup**